 Administrators have the duty of leading the company to the proper development of its purpose, while assuring strict compliance with legal and organisational charter provisions.
 In their mission, administrators must ensure the proper development of the functions entrusted to the statutory auditor and assure and protect the commercial and industrial proprietary information of the company while refraining from improper use of privileged information.

 - Exercise care and independent judgement: at the onset of a crisis, it is difficult to anticipate its extent.
 Consequences of a crisis such as the covid-19 pandemic may affect not only the company, but also the community as a whole.
-Once there is an indication that a crisis is coming, administrators must take into account that the company has many different stakeholders (employees, creditors, consumers, etc.) that may be affected by unsound decisions.
+Once there is an indication that a crisis is coming, administrators must consider that the company has many different stakeholders (employees, creditors, consumers, etc.) that may be affected by unsound decisions.

 - Contractual relationships: suspending the compliance of contractual obligations and the receipt of notices from counterparties seeking to suspend their obligations is a matter that should be carefully reviewed on a case-by-case basis.
 Suspending on the ground of force majeure could potentially be rendered groundless in the case of litigation if strict legal and factual requirements are not met or properly evidenced.
 Particularly, after a certain amount of time has elapsed, the crisis stops being an unforeseeable event, which is a requirement to successfully argue an event of force majeure.

-- Financial position: administrators should take special care of the company’s cash flow.
+- Financial position: administrators should continue taking special care of the company’s cash flow.
 The financial situation of the company should be continuously monitored.
-Administrators must ensure the right level and regularity of financial information is available, and take time to review it and ask questions.
-The slowdown, government reliefs (including tax calendar) and bank reliefs may create opportunities to control expenses and safeguard cash flow.
+Administrators must ensure the right level and regularity of financial information is available and take time to review it and ask questions.
+The slowdown, government reliefs (including tax calendars) and bank reliefs may create opportunities to control expenses and safeguard cash flow.
 If an administrator becomes concerned that the company is in, or may face, financial difficulties, steps should be taken to minimise losses and the issue should be raised immediately so that appropriate and timely advice can be obtained.
 Keeping quiet and hoping for the best is not an option.
 If insolvency is a possibility, administrators should learn about alternatives available under Colombian bankruptcy law applicable to the business.

 - Organisational charter and powers: administrators must make sure that all measures and decisions are taken in compliance with by-laws and any other charter documents, and within the scope of the corporate powers or after receiving any requisite corporate authorisation.
 Administrators should keep the board of directors and the stakeholders well informed about the effects of the crisis with regard to the business.

 What should the role of shareholders be during a crisis?
-In large listed companies, shareholders’ activism will likely become more of a phenomenon with shareholders asking for improvement to access to information and more transparency; a very important focus will be on executive compensation and payment of dividends.
-In smaller non-listed companies, shareholders will very likely be asked to contribute additional funds to cope with the crisis, and in return, shareholders will ask the company to be granted with additional rights regarding approvals at the shareholders level, and to increase the level of oversight and control over performance of the administrators.
+In large, listed companies, shareholders’ activism will likely become more of a phenomenon with shareholders asking for improvement to access to information and more transparency; a very important focus will be on executive compensation and payment of dividends.
+In smaller, non-listed companies, shareholders will very likely be asked to contribute additional funds to cope with the crisis, and in return, shareholders will ask the company to be granted with additional rights regarding approvals at the shareholders level, and to increase the level of oversight and control over performance of the administrators.

 Fiduciary duties of administrators during a crisis from a compliance perspective

-The covid-19 crisis has put an enormous burden on administrators tasked with keeping businesses afloat while dealing with an everchanging regulatory framework.
+The covid-19 crisis put an enormous burden on administrators tasked with keeping businesses afloat while dealing with an ever-changing regulatory framework.
 Although the attention of administrators and corporate governance bodies is usually focused on the most pressing decisions and problems (supply chain disruption, immediate impact of lockdowns, etc.), administrators and compliance officers should not disregard the compliance risks presented by the crisis, taking into account the criminal, commercial, reputational and criminal risks associated with those situations.

-In many industries, the crisis situations caused by covid-19, together with the well-intended measures adopted by the government, have created scenarios that exacerbate compliance risks.
+In many industries, the crisis situations caused by covid-19, together with the well-intended measures adopted by the government, created scenarios that exacerbate compliance risks.
 For instance, in Colombia the government approved massive social programmes with subsidies related to public utilities, payroll benefits, incentives for construction and acquisition of new houses and benefits to the agricultural sector, among others.

 But, in addition to that, many government entities at the national, regional and municipal levels introduced a series of measures aimed at making the formalities and procedures for entering into procurement agreements more flexible, mainly the declaration of a state of ‘evident urgency’, which allows public entities to enter into agreements swiftly with private parties, without having to conduct a public bidding process.
 Some of these measures remain in place.

 Although the effects of the crisis are going to last, administrators of companies must be aware that their actions now are going to be reviewed in a post-crisis scenario, and choices that seem logical here and now may be reviewed with a different optic in the future.
 So, taking this into account, fiduciary duties owed by the administrators to the company suggest they take the following actions, not only to mitigate compliance risks from this crisis, but also to anticipate and cope with the next one:

 - Implement and improve specific procedures for contracting with government entities: Colombian compliance regulations do not mandate all companies to have in place specific procedures and controls to enter into contracts with government entities.
 In a crisis scenario, public procurement may be an excellent opportunity and source of new businesses.
-But companies should enact protocols to deal with government entities and incorporate those protocols to their compliance programmes.
+But companies should enact protocols to deal with government entities and incorporate those protocols in their compliance programmes.